 The Hall of Mirrors is the most celebrated room in the Palace.
 Setting for many of the ceremonies of the French court, it inspired many copies and renditions throughout Europe.
 The King’s apartments are a suite of rooms originally set aside for the use of Sun King in 1683.
 His successors used these rooms for such ceremonies as the lever and the coucher.
 The Queen’s Apartments are a suite of rooms that were reserved for the personal use of the queen.
 The chapel, which was the last major building project of Louis XIV, is one of the finest examples of French Baroque architecture.
 Ange-Jacques Gabriel's Royal Opera was the most ambitious building project of Louis XV for Versailles.
 Completed in 1770, it was inaugurated at the time of the wedding festivities of Louis XV's grandson, the Dauphin, the future Louis XVI, and Marie-Antoinette.
-Locate Versailles Palace and its top sights on Versailles map.
+Locate Palace of Versailles and its top sights on map of Versailles Palace and Gardens.

 Louis XIV wanted to settle at a distance from Paris rebellious inhabitants and close to hunting forests.

 In 1668, the King commissioned the Palace of Versailles and Versailles Park to the greatest French artists.
 The construction ended with the Hall of Mirrors in the Palace in 1684 and the Grand Trianon in the gardens in 1688.
 The Petit Trianon was inaugurated in 1762 by King Louis XVI.